overfl0/Bulletproof-Arma-Launcher/readme.md

 # Build

-To create a tblauncher.exe executable do the following:
+To create a TB_Launcher.exe executable do the following:

 ##### Automatically
 Run ```kivy.bat```, go to the project root directory and then execute ```build.bat```.